terwer/siyuan-plugin-publisher/README.md

 ![](./icon.png)

-Publish articles from Siyuan Notes to platforms such as Yuque, Notion, Cnblogs, WordPress, Typecho, Hexo, Zhihu and more.
+Publish articles from siyuan-note to platforms such as Yuque, Notion, Cnblogs, WordPress, Typecho, Hexo, Zhihu and more.

 Support features such as fast publishing, image bed management, platform expansion, smart labels, etc.

-> **Front Announcement 1: Release Tool's first platform-wide version `1.8.0` using the forward agent of Siyuan Note!**
+> **Front Announcement 1: Publish Tool's first platform-wide version `1.8.0` using the forward agent of Siyuan Note!**
 >
-> **Front Announcement 2: The first version of the release tool that fully supports image upload `1.8.0` is released!**
+> **Front Announcement 2: The first version of the Publish Tool that fully supports image upload `1.8.0` is released!**

 Tips: Zhihu uses the image upload of the Zhihu platform, Yuque, Notion, and Hexo need Picgo plugin support, and the Metaweblog series platform supports both Picgo plugin and self-contained image upload (install Picgo plugin to use Picgo plugin, otherwise use their own platform)